 The first open area is called Wennington Green.
 It is mainly used for recreation, and has an open-air gymnasium.
 On the far side, close to Grove Road, Rachel Whiteread created the controversial cast sculpture ‘House’ for which she won the 1993 Turner Prize.
 ‘House’ seemed a little forlorn to me, standing alone, the last reminder of a row of pleasant, bow fronted houses which had been built, probably with material shipped in by canal, for those with more money than usual in this part of London.
 The cast didn’t stand long as it was demolished by the local council in the following year.
 This was very controversial move but today, except for the gym equipment, there are no permanent structures in the little park although a travelling circus has been known to pitch a big top there.
 Coincidentally, the first big top travelling canvas circus tent was seen, albeit in the USA, only five years after the Regents Canal was opened.
 It is possible a circus could return to Wennington Green one day, but no public events were staged during the time of the Covid-19 lockdowns.
 However, at the Grove Road and Roman Road junction entrance, close to where House once stood, there was an unusual installation by Peter Liversidge called ‘Sign Paintings for the NHS’, which was dedicated to those helping in the struggle to overcome the problems the virus brought.
 Picture 3 shows the project in the early days.

-After passing under the curiously named Twig Folly Bridge (which actually carries Roman Road) you will see a signpost indicating you are now in the Ecology Park (4), which contains an earth covered pavilion, a wide variety of flora and fauna and a small lake.
+After passing under a bridge curiously named Twig Folly (which actually carries Roman Road) you will see a signpost indicating you are now in the Ecology Park (4), which contains an earth covered pavilion, a wide variety of flora and fauna and a small lake.
 You have the opportunity to walk through this park as you continue towards Mile End as the path, although it meanders a little bit, will bring you back to the canal towpath.
 As you cross a wooden bridge you will, perhaps, hear the whirring of the windmill before arriving at the palm trees which stand by the side of the Palm Tree pub (5).

 The towpath beyond the Palm Tree has been regularly used for small, boat based markets (6) and, close by a footbridge which spans the canal, you will see three pieces of public artwork (7).
 One represents a barge horse, one Sylvia Pankhurst, the Suffragette leader who worked in Mile End during the First World War helping the poor, and the other Ledley King, the Tottenham and England player who grew up locally.
 The artwork was erected by Sustrans, a cycle charity.